cudemans/airbnb-analysis/README.md

 #### Seattle

 1. The peak in prices came during the summer months.
-Year on year prices were significantly higher at the beginning of 2017 than the previous year.
+Year-on-year prices were significantly higher at the beginning of 2017 than the previous year.
 2. For most neighborhoods, the mean availability was more than 50%, with a number of exceptions.
 Some neighborhoods including Greenwood, Genesee, and Montlake only reached these these levels of availability one or two months a year.
 3. Highest correlations with the price of nightly rental include the number of people a property can accomodate, the number of bedrooms a property includes, how big the property is, and the number of beds.
 4. Highest correlations to how well-rated a property is include other review metrics those that relate to value for money, cleanliness, and the accuracy of the listing.